 In addition to maintaining and developing the University's network and communications infrastructure, including the campus data centre facilities, the Information Technology Division (ITD) maintains a suite of enterprise applications and software systems that are critical to the teaching, learning, research and administrative goals of the institution.
-The IT strategy, UL Enable (Stage 2) 2022-2027, is about building on IT's position in the institution as an enabling and leading capability for the University and evolving the UL Digital Ecosystems in order to realise its mission and strategic objectives.
+The IT strategy, UL Enable 2018-2022, is about positioning IT in the institution as an enabling and leading capability for the University in realising its mission and strategic objectives.
 A list of IT-related policies and regulations is available on the ITD website.